opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 ## Examples

-Next, let's explore practical use cases.
-Both of the examples below have the following resources preconfigured:
+Let's explore some practical use cases.
+The below examples use the following preconfigured resources:

 - Deployed Bedrock Claude 4.5 agent.
 For details on how to deploy this model in your environment, and to view other suggested models compatible with agentic search, check out the [documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).
-- Connector to an MCP server containing order history based on customer IDs.
 - Index `demo_amazon_fashion`.
 This was created using the MIT-licensed [Fashion Products Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with added synthetic values for price and ratings.
 Any index containing product data will be suitable.
+- Connector to an MCP server containing order history based on customer IDs.

 ## E-commerce conversational search